carla-simulator/carla/Docs/build_linux.md

 A [GitHub](https://github.com/) account will be needed, as CARLA content is organized in different repositories in there.
 Also, [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) will be used in this build guide when facilitating commands to be run in terminal.

 In order to access the Unreal Engine repositories, which are set to private, create an [Unreal Engine](https://www.unrealengine.com/en-US/feed) account and connect it to a GitHub account.
 To do so, there is a section in Unreal Engine's profile settings under the name of __Connected accounts__.
 [Here](https://www.unrealengine.com/en-US/blog/updated-authentication-process-for-connecting-epic-github-accounts) is a brief explanation just in case.

-!!!
-Warning
-    New Unreal Engine accounts need activation.
-After creating the account, a verification mail will be sent.
-Check it out, or the UE repository will be shown as non-existent in the following steps.

 ---
 ## Unreal Engine